 |Annual earnings limit: $21,240 in 2023||Only applies to earnings1 for months prior to turning full retirement age||You receive credit for the earnings, which may increase your Social Security benefits in the future|

 If you retire during a year in which you have already earned more than the yearly earnings limit, you may receive a full Social Security check for any whole month you are considered retired (with limited earnings and not performing substantial services in self-employment), regardless of earnings prior to retirement.

 Many people assume they must begin taking Social Security as soon as they retire, but that's not the case.
 The longer you wait, the more each payment may be.
 If you are healthy and don't need the income right away, it may be wise to delay as long as you can up to age 70.
 In addition, if you are working after retirement age, you are still accumulating benefits (and perhaps earning delayed retirement credits), which may increase your payment amount when you do start taking Social Security.

 Ultimately, you have to decide whether it's better to begin receiving smaller Social Security benefits at an earlier age, or to wait to collect larger monthly benefits.
-The answer depends on your particular situation, including your need for current income, your health and whether you intend to work in retirement.
+The answer depends on your situation — here are factors to consider:

 There are many factors to consider when deciding whether to work during retirement.
 An Ameriprise financial advisor can help you determine when to begin taking Social Security, and even work with your employer's HR department to determine the impact of company policies.